appscot/sails-orientdb/README.md

   	});
   ```

-#### .removeCircularReferences (object, cb)
+#### .removeCircularReferences (object)
-Convenience method that replaces circular references with `id` when one is available, otherwise it replaces the object with string '[Circular]'
+Convenience method that replaces circular references with `id` when one is available, otherwise it replaces the object with string '[Circular]'.

 usage:
   ```javascript